NicolasBizzozzero/super_converter/README.md

 Super-Converter is written in <b>Python 3</b> and uses <b>Tkinter</b> for his GUI.<br>
     It allows you to do multiple conversion, sush as :<br>
 </p>
-- Convert an integer from one base to another.
+- Convert an integer from one base to another.<br>
-- Convert a temperature into different scales.
+- Convert a temperature into different scales.<br>

 <p align="center">
   <img src="https://github.com/NicolasBi/super_converter/blob/master/sconv/res/screenshot_example.png?raw=true" alt="Example screenshot"/>